anonymous-k1wi/Kiwi-K-Mixer/README.md

 ## Installing Kiwi-K Mixer

-*Kiwi-K Mixer is currently designed to with Black/White EdgeTX controllers only (no color screens).*
+*Kiwi-K Mixer is currently designed to with Black/White 128x64 EdgeTX controllers only (no color screens).*

+To install Kiwi-K Mixer on your radio, click the current release in the GitHub "Releases" section.
+From the latest release, download the "SCRIPTS.zip" file, and unzip the contents.
+Copy the unzipped "SCRIPTS" folder to the root of the SD card on your EdgeTX radio.

+And that's it!

 ## Using Kiwi-K Mixer
 The Kiwi-K Mixer can be accessed through the "Tools" menu of your transmitter.
 The "Tools" menu can be accessed by a long press on the "Model" (MDL) key.
 On transmitters with a "System" key, the "System" (SYS) key can be pressed instead to access the tools menu.